Bridging

 One Format, One Ambition

 Four evenings, two continents, one conviction: the major transformations in mobility are best thought through together.
-The Cinq à sept Series brings together decision-makers, operators, researchers, and practitioners around the questions reshaping transport systems — with the rigour of the practitioner and the vision of the strategist.
+The Happy Hour Series brings together decision-makers, operators, researchers, and practitioners around the questions reshaping transport systems — with the rigour of the practitioner and the vision of the strategist.

 01. Designing for Everyone, from First to Last Mile